 If you're lucky enough to find a work that references a fighting game, it's Street Fighter or Tekken.
 Otherwise it's a generic anime-styled combo-fest.
 Mortal Kombat, too, if people remember that it's a fighting game and not a gore simulator.

 As for the Street Fighter, all characters from Street Fighter II.
-Of the original eight, five have penetrated mainstream pop culture (Ryu, Ken, Chun-li, Guile, and Zangief).
+Ryu and Chun-li are practically household names.
+Ken, Guile, and Zangief are well-known too, though not to the same extent.
 Blanka, Dhalsim, and E. Honda aren't so lucky.
 While all the original bosses are well-known, only Cammy of The New Challengers is widely recognized.
 And last but not least, Akuma of Turbo.
 Of the Alpha sub-series, only Sakura and Dan are known by all.

 As for Tekken, it's a little better since Tekken 3 is widely considered to be the best of the series and introduced a plethora of new characters including series protagonist Jin Kazama, so there's more characters that can be referenced.
 Also, the Updated Re-release of Tekken 5 introduced Lili, who quickly became one of the most popular characters in the series.
-Anything else however will go over most people's heads.
+Other than that, expect possible references to Heihachi, Kazuya, Yoshimitsu, Nina, King, Paul, Law, Xiaoyu, and Hwoarang, but anything else however will go over most people's heads.

 "All video games are violent/inappropriate and are therefore a bad influence.
 Therefore, they must be subject to more regulation than movies/TV/music/books/the internet."
-Unfortunately, because politics are involved with this one (and because it's a long story anyway), we'll need to leave it at that.
 And remember kids, if a game promotes religion it should get an immediate E-rating.
 Violent video games promoting Judaism/Christianity/Islam/Buddhism... don't exist.

 The only reputable PC game distribution platform is Steam.
 DLsite?
 Playism?
 GOG.com?
 What are those?
 If a PC game has been released, but it's not on Steam (yet), as far as the general public is concerned it doesn't have a release at all.